RIPE-NCC/rpki-publication-server/README.md

 ```
 createuser -P pubserver
 createdb -O pubserver pubserver
+echo 'CREATE EXTENSION IF NOT EXISTS "uuid-ossp";' | psql pubserver
 ```

 The publication server will automatically manage the database schema on startup.